XINSDEATH/channel-access-giver/README.md

 tutorial
 -----------|
+run "run.bat"
 open data.txt
-replace discordid with the channel id replace discordtoken with your discord token run "run.bat"
+replace discordchannelid with the channel id replace discordtoken with your discord token it will auto create a file called gc.exe in dist 3 minutes after you do the above